 - Can run offer battery.

 - Limited to two triggers

-- Not and independent drum brain
+- Not an independent acoustic drum brain

 The DTX502 comes with a detailed level of expression that prejudices its price.
 It accepts up to 12 trigger inputs, and it is lightweight, portable, and recommended for professional work.